-The County town of Dorchester is about thirty minutes by car.
+The County town of Dorchester is forty minutes by car.
 It is of Roman origin with the name of Durnovaria.
 There are many relics of the Roman age to be seen in the County Museum, Colliton Park, the earthworks at Poundbury, Maumbury Rings and two miles west at Maiden Castle.
 There are associations with Hardy with a reconstruction of his study in the Museum and statue at the end of the town.
 A statue of William Barnes – clergyman, poet, and champion of the Dorset dialect – is in front of St. Peter’s church.
 The infamous Judge Jeffreys is remembered where he lodged, a picturesque half‑timbered building, now a pub and restaurant.
 In keeping with modern times.
 The main shopping area is pedestrianised.
 Shops include supermarkets and most of the multi‑nationals.
 There is a large market held in Dorchester every Wednesday from 8 a.m. – 3 p.m.

-Poole is a working port with many interesting features.
+9 miles from the site, Poole is a working port with many interesting features.
 The quay provides fascinating views of shipping into the container port, the new gigantic Condor Fast CAT to the Channel Islands and cross channel ferries together with many leisure boating activities.
 Harbour boat trips are available and trips to Brownsea Island (National Trust) can be made – a peaceful island where red squirrels live and home to a sea bird sanctuary.
 There are many varied restaurants along the quay and adjacent side streets.

 5 miles further east, Bournemouth is a sophisticated resort with beach, shops and nightlife.
 The sandy beach stretches to the east and west of the central pier.
 Theatres run summer shows, many nightclubs and pubs provide entertainment for the night owls.